 Information and self-help

-The following websites provide information and self-help resources which students may find useful.
+The following websites provide information and self-help resources which you may find useful.

-University of the Arts London students are always encouraged to contact the Counselling, Health Advice and Chaplaincy Service for advice and information.
-Students are also reminded that the University is not responsible for the quality or accuracy of the information given by external organisations or the content of their websites.
+You are welcome to contact the Counselling, Health Advice and Chaplaincy Service for advice and information.
+You are also reminded that the University is not responsible for the quality or accuracy of the information given by external organisations or the content of their websites.

 Developed in consultation with students affected by depression, low mood or suicidal thoughts, this website includes helpful stories, suggestions as well as self-help strategies for anyone feeling suicidal.

 Mind provides information and advice about mental health issues.
 Mind’s 'Understanding' leaflets are free to read or print, and give practical information on a range of mental health issues, together with resource lists for seeking further help.
 The 'How to' series of leaflets, also free to read or print, cover topics such as assertiveness, dealing with panic attacks and coping with student life.

 Mindfulness is a technique for maximising concentration and is helpful for stress and anxiety.
 This website includes mindfulness training for students to help you to stay calm, focused and better manage the pressures of student life.

 An interactive programme which incorporates cognitive-behaviour therapy for preventing and coping with depression.

 The FRANK website provides general information and advice on drugs/alcohol, other drug related helplines and local drug agencies.

 The BACP has a resource where you can find a qualified therapist.
 Click on ‘Find a Therapist' from the home page.